 Protect your business for the future with these tips

 Nobody can predict accurately what will happen next with the COVID-19 pandemic; many businesses have changed forever, hopefully for the better.
 However, a more ‘business as usual’ approach will presumably come in time.
-Whether your small business is in caretaker mode or you’re wondering how to get ahead online during the pandemic, Online Marketing Group can help you with your small business growth.
+Whether your small business is in caretaker mode or you’re wondering how to get ahead online during the pandemic or after, Online Marketing Group can help you with affordable small business growth.
 These following 10 tips will help you prioritise your online marketing needs and explain why SEO is such a key part of your overall strategy.

 Why you need SEO to succeed in an extended Covid-19 economy

 Why is SEO important for business during COVID-19 lockdowns and restrictions?…it’s because this has changed how we do business, possibly forever.
 Many small businesses have migrated online, at least partially.
 And with it, the internet has changed, too – causing search engine algorithms to evolve alongside.

 Regardless of whether you offer products or services online, or have a retail store, SEO will continue to play a major role in your business goals going forward.